stephencweiss/stephencharlesweiss.com/content/blog/2019-02-13/looking-up-shell-functions.md

 ![](./whence-define.png)

-It’s worth noting that the [Stackoverflow conversation](https://stackoverflow.com/questions/11478673/how-to-show-zsh-function-definition-like-bash-type-myfunc) on the topic notes several other approaches, however, `whence` performed accomplished my use case nicely and I didn’t feel the need to explore much further at this time.
+It's worth noting that the [Stackoverflow conversation](https://stackoverflow.com/questions/11478673/how-to-show-zsh-function-definition-like-bash-type-myfunc) on the topic notes several other approaches, however, `whence` performed accomplished my use case nicely and I didn't feel the need to explore much further at this time.